matthewcuan/chess-with-friends/README.md

     - Detects a check or checkmate
     - Prevents a player from moving into a compromising position (checkmate or check)
     - Saves each match (includes players and moves in sequence)

+## TODO

+[ ] Set up login mechanism
+    - User should be able to:
+        - Create an account -> account information is saved to db
+            1. Check if the username already exists in the db (getAllUsers)
+            2. If it is not, create a new account (postUser)
+        - Login -> user logins into their account and is theory will be able to play games and access past private games
+            1. Check if user exists
+            2. Check if password is correct
+            3. Enter profile/game page
+    [ ] Create operations in api and dao files
+    [ ] Connect backend to mongo
+    [ ] Configure client to take inputs and send to server [ ] Connect client to server